ajsun2/ios-validator-app/README.md

 ## Configuration

+### 0. Open the project on Xcode

+Ensure `Sample-01` is set as the root directory when opening the project in Xcode.

 ### 1. Configure the callback and logout URLs

 Go to the settings page of your [Auth0 application](https://manage.auth0.com/#/applications/) and add the following URLs to **Allowed Callback URLs** and **Allowed Logout URLs**, depending on the app target you want to run –either **SwiftSample (iOS)** or **SwiftSample (macOS)**.